liscory/Purwadhika-JCDS-Final-Project/README.md

 - The second scenario is when the actual value of the property is lower than prediction value, this could cause MPL Bank to suffer loss when the borrower is unable to pay back the loan.

 ### Performance Measure
-The performance measures to evaluate the ML model are Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and the Coefficient of Determination (R²).
+The performance measures to evaluate the ML model are Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), Median Absolute Error and the Coefficient of Determination (R²).

 ## 5. Action
 The business user can utilize the prediction result by comparing it with the appraisal value given by the AMC to determine a reasonable property value.